Notification Process for Brief Absences for Medical or Personal Reasons

 Leave of Absence

 Students in good academic standing may take a leave of absence from the College for a period of time not to extend beyond the academic year in which the leave is taken.
 Leaves of must be approved by the Director of the Center for Student Success.
 In order to return to the College following a leave of absence, students must submit a readmit request to the Office of Registration and Records.
-For more information about the Leave of Absence process, contact Stephanie Rankin, Associate Dean of Students & Director of Academic Advising and Center for Student Success.
+For more information about the Leave of Absence process, contact Stephanie Rankin, Associate Dean of Students for Student for Success.

 Withdrawal from College (Voluntary)